 The half-Colombian, half-French designer originally cut her teeth in the menswear department at Hermès in Paris before returning to her native country.
 "I wanted to learn in France, but I wanted to launch my brand in Colombia because I think there’s a lot of potential here and it’s an unknown," she told Who What Wear.
 "It’s something more exotic and different."

 To learn more about the designer and her brand, we caught up with Crump at a pop-up shop in Mexico City hosted by Cooperativa Shop, an e-commerce site that stocks only designers from Latin America.
 Keep reading to find out what we gleaned from our inspiring chat with the designer and shop her stylish wares.

-Scroll down to learn more about Atelier Crump, and go a bit further to shop our favourite pieces available at Cooperativa Shop!
+Scroll down to learn more about Atelier Crump, and go a bit further to shop our favorite pieces available at Cooperativa Shop!

-First, some context: Crump is one of several rising Colombian designers who are getting hotter by the minute right now—others include Johanna Ortiz, Mercedes Salazar, and Olga Piedrahita.
+First, some context: Crump is one of several rising Colombian designers who are getting hotter by the minute right now—others include Johanna Ortiz, Mercedes Salazar, Olga Piedrahita, and Ricardo Ballen.
 Crump explained why the country is especially primed for the spotlight these days.
 "I think Colombia is in a really good moment right now despite of all our problems and our complicated story," she told us.
-"For many years, the reality was so sad, and now I think there are a lot of people wanting to express themselves with colours and happiness."
+"For many years, the reality was so sad, and now I think there are a lot of people wanting to express themselves with colors and happiness."

 "It’s difficult to describe because I think we’re just now defining ourselves—at least in a contemporary way," she said. "[Traditionally], Colombian women present themselves in a very sexual way to attract men.
 I want to change that.
 I want to see empowered women who dress for themselves."